eProsima/Fast-DDS-docs/docs/fastdds/use_cases/realtime/allocations.rst

 and |WriterResourceLimitsQos::reader_filters_allocation-api|
-of type :ref:`resourcelimitedcontainerconfig` that allow configuring the maximum expected size of the collection of matched DataReader, and the collecion of writer side content filters, so they can be preallocated during the initialization of the DataWriter, as shown in the example below.
+of type :ref:`resourcelimitedcontainerconfig` that allow configuring the maximum expected size of the collection of matched DataReader, and the collection of writer side content filters, so they can be preallocated during the initialization of the DataWriter, as shown in the example below.
 Please, refer to :ref:`resourcelimitedcontainerconfig` for a complete description of additional configuration